 - Bhutan, also known as the land of happiness as the nation’s economy is not based on GDP but is based on GNH (Gross National Happiness).
 Each person’s happiness counts.

 - Who else wants to visit the land of happiness?
-If you are looking for a trip with friends, great vacation and retirement heaven than this 5days tour of Bhutan suits you.
-So note it in your bucket list and I’m sure you’ll not regret touring in Bhutan.
+If you are looking for a trip with friends, a great vacation, and retirement heaven then this 5-day tour of Bhutan suits you.
+So note it on your bucket list and I’m sure you’ll not regret touring Bhutan.

-- According to some of our guests, they don’t have much of time in their hands to leisurely visit the place, keeping that in mind we have crafted this tour of Bhutan for guests like them.
+- According to some of our guests, they don’t have much time on their hands to leisurely visit the place, keeping that in mind we have crafted this tour of Bhutan for guests like them.
 Here is Bhutan at a Glance.

 BHUTAN TOUR ITINERARY.